Jbai795/Mostree-pub/README.md

 ./dpf_batch_gen 1 [port] [decision tree depth] [number of tree nodes] # terminal 1
 ./dpf_batch_gen 2 [port] [decision tree depth] [number of tree nodes] # terminal 2
 ```
-For example, for the `MINIST` dataset with a tree depth of 20 and 4179 nodes:
+For example, for the `mnist` dataset with a tree depth of 20 and 4179 nodes:

 ```
 cd ./out/build/linux/bin